elicwhite/timing-stats/README.md

 ```

 ## Integrated approaches
-Measuring individual stages in your `package.json` is fine for getting started.
+Measuring individual stages in your `package.json`, `Makefile`, or equivelent is fine for getting started.
 Tools can help you do this in an automated way.

  * [grunt-before-after-hooks](https://github.com/TheSavior/grunt-before-after-hooks) provides a way to call a script before and after each task.